mkm17/powerautomate-actions-extension/README.md

 <br />
 <br />

-Using recorded and copied actions in Power Automate workflows!.
+Using recorded and copied actions in Power Automate workflows.

+Please note that in order to use the copied actions, you need to have the "My Clipboard" section open.
+Accepting the popup window will finish the action copying process.

 ![Paste Actions to my clipboard](/images/CopyItemsToMyClipboard.gif)

 <br />
 <br />

- **How to install the tool?**
+#### **How to install the tool?**

-Currently, the tool is not available from Chrome Store.
-So, you need to install it manually.
+The tool is available on the Chrome Store [here](https://chrome.google.com/webstore/detail/power-automate-actions-ha/eoeddkppcaagdeafjfiopeldffkhjodl?hl=pl&authuser=0)

+The repository also includes the build package, allowing for direct installation.
-To do so please unpack *[ApplicationBuild](https://github.com/mkm17/powerautomate-actions-extension/blob/main/ApplicationBuild.zip)* zip file and follow the steps described [here](https://support.google.com/chrome/a/answer/2714278?hl=en) to install the package locally.
+To do so please unpack *[ApplicationBuild](https://github.com/mkm17/powerautomate-actions-extension/blob/main/ApplicationBuild.zip)* zip file and follow the steps described [here](https://support.google.com/chrome/a/answer/2714278?hl=en) to install the package locally on a browser.

-In the future, I will update this page with the link to Chrome Store.

 ## Available Scripts